 A plastering role involves work that requires a lot of standing, bending, kneeling and climbing.
 Workers may have to travel from site to site, and they may also work away from home for short or long periods of time.

-The role requires fitness and strength, to be able to work quickly but carefully, have the good hand-to-eye coordination for fibrous plastering and other decorative work.
+The role requires fitness and strength, to be able to work quickly but carefully, have good hand-to-eye coordination for fibrous plastering and other decorative work.

 The main employers are specialist contractors and general building contractors.
 The number of jobs is expected to decline in the future and some are moving into the dry lining, a related trade where plasterboard is attached to walls and ceilings.